-- Apply dry erase marker to a medium sized, hard, plastic ball (this will wash off). - Gather your supplies: ball, dry erase marker, alcohol hand rub. - Gather staff in an area where the lesson can be carried out and hand hygiene can be performed using alcohol hand rub and soap and water. - Pass the ball with the marker applied to be passed around among the group as you share the following: "The ball represents anything touched in the environment.
+- Apply dry erase marker or washable paint to a medium-sized, hard, plastic ball (this will wash off). - Gather your supplies: ball, dry erase marker or washable paint, alcohol hand rub. - Gather staff in an area where the lesson can be carried out and hand hygiene can be performed using alcohol hand rub and soap and water. - Pass the ball with the marker or paint applied among the group as you share the following: "The ball represents anything touched in the environment.
 The ball is a door handle, a television remote, a telephone, or a portable vital signs monitor; anything and everything that is touched a lot!
-The marker on the ball represents germs that get passed along from person to person, or person to object to person (resident) when hand hygiene is not performed.
+The marker or paint on the ball represents germs that get passed along from person to person, or person to object to person (resident) when hand hygiene is not performed.
 Imagine if we could see the germs!" - Ask: Which type of hand hygiene is generally recommended? - CDC recommends using "ABHR with 60-95% alcohol in healthcare settings.
-Unless hands are visibly soiled, an alcohol-based hand rub is preferred over soap and water in most clinical situations due to evidence of better compliance compared to soap and water." - Ask: Which type of hand hygiene is appropriate when hands are visibly soiled? - CDC states: "Hands should be washed with soap and water for at least 20 seconds when visibly
+Unless hands are visibly soiled, an alcohol-based hand rub is preferred over soap and water in most clinical situations due to evidence of better compliance compared to soap and water." - Ask: Which type of hand hygiene is appropriate when hands are visibly soiled? - CDC states: "Hands should be washed with soap and water for at least 20 seconds when visibly soiled, before eating, and after using the restroom."